 ChristianAnswers.Net WebBible Encyclopedia

-The name of three biblical men and a place…
+This was the name of 2 or 3 biblical men and a place.

-A “son of Hur, the firstborn of Ephratah” (1 Chronicles 2:50).
 Some would read the whole passage thus: “These [i.e., the list in ver.
 42-49] were the sons of Caleb.
-The sons of Hur, the firstborn of Ephratah, were Shobal, etc.” Thus, Hur would be the name of the son and not the father of Caleb (ver.
-19).
+The sons of Hur, the firstborn of Ephratah, were Shobal, etc.” Thus, Hur would be the name of the son and not the father of Caleb (verse 19).

-Caleb gave his name, apparently, to a part of the south country (1 Samuel 30:14) of Judah, the district between Hebron and Carmel, which had been assigned to him.
-When he gave up the city of Hebron to the priests as a city of refuge, he retained possession of the surrounding country (Joshua 21:11,12; compare 1 Samuel 25:3).
+The above man Caleb gave his name, apparently, to a part of southern Judah (1 Samuel 30:14), the district between Hebron and Carmel, which had been assigned to him.
+When he gave up the city of Hebron to the priests as a city of refuge, he retained possession of the surrounding country (Joshua 21:11-12; compare 1 Samuel 25:3).